 - To try to get or achieve.

-And these are all very apt descriptions.
-To seek God is a Pursuing of Him.
-As for repentance, it’s described as:
+These are all very apt descriptions.
+To seek God is a pursuing of Him.

 “This is what the Lord says: “Come now, let us reason together,” (settle the matter) says the Lord, “Though your sins are like scarlet, they shall be white as snow; though they are crimson they shall be like wool.””
 Isaiah 1:18

-His abounding mercy and grace is offered BEFORE we even take that step of repentance.
-What His mercy and grace means for us is wide open arms just waiting to receive us with His unfailing love.
+His abounding mercy and grace is offered BEFORE we even take those step towards repentance.
+What this means is that His arms are wide open just waiting to receive us with His unfailing love.